KDE/documentation-docs-krita-org/reference_manual/tools/reference_images_tool.rst

     Embed to \*.kra
         Store this reference image into the KRA file.
 This is recommended for small vital files you'd easily lose track of otherwise.
     Link to external file.
-        Only link to the reference image, krita will open it from the disk everytime it loads this file.
+        Only link to the reference image, krita will open it from the disk every time it loads this file.
 This is recommended for big files, or files that change a lot.
 This option is only available when reference images are loaded from a local path.

 You can move around reference images by selecting them with |mouseleft|, and dragging them.
 You can rotate reference images by holding the cursor close to the outside of the corners till the rotate cursor appears, while tilting is done by holding the cursor close to the outside of the middle nodes.
 Resizing can be done by dragging the nodes.
 You can delete a single reference image by clicking it and pressing :kbd:`Del`.
 You can select multiple reference images with :kbd:`Shift` and perform all of these actions.